department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.condition-notes.md

 - Ignore those without a facility
 - Ignore those without an id
 - all conditions are **held for 36 hours past the release date/time**
-  - 36 hour hold based on `timestamp`
+  - 36 hour hold based on `timestamp`, (if no time is given, midnight on this day is presumed)
   - skip those with no timestamp or bad timestamp
 - Ignore non-active, deleted are filtered out by VIA